Abdoallah-Badr/Simple-Azan-website/README.md

-# Frontend Mentor - Interactive comments section solution
+# Simple Azan App

-### the base project from frontend-mentor but i am add to it some some features as dynamic movement for comments and replies
+### Website preview prayer times of day and the time remaining for the next pray.

 ## Table of contents